apache/airflow/docs/apache-airflow-providers-microsoft-azure/operators/msgraph.rst

 :class:`~airflow.providers.microsoft.azure.operators.msgraph.MSGraphAsyncOperator` to call Microsoft Graph API.

-Below is an example of using this operator to get a `Sharepoint` site.
+Below is an example of using this operator to get a "Sharepoint" site.

 .. exampleinclude:: /../../tests/system/providers/microsoft/azure/example_msgraph.py
     :language: python